 Cyber threats are emergencies we don’t often immediately think of when we are considering emergency notification systems, yet they are an increasingly ominous threat to any organization.
 Data, particularly customer data, is in high demand.
 Deviants continually seek ways to exploit security weaknesses.
 It is estimated that cyber attacks already cost businesses as much as $400 billion per year and that number is expected to climb to $2 trillion by 2019.

 Organizations must take these threats seriously and have a plan in place to effectively communicate with employees should an attack occur.
-The company will need to use the emergency notification system to inform employees as well as provide them with the intelligence they need to keep the business running, bring it back online as quickly as possible, and deal with the inevitable public fallout.
+The company will need to use the emergency notification system to inform employees as well as provide them with the intelligence they need to keep the business running, bring systems back online as quickly as possible, and deal with the inevitable public fallout.
 Just as an IT or power outage, cyber threats risk interrupting or even halting business operations.
-Employees must know how to respond, both with consumers, partners, suppliers, and other stakeholders, and with critical business systems.
+Employees must know how to respond, both to consumers, partners, suppliers, and other stakeholders, and to critical business systems.

 Emergency Notification Systems For More Than Emergencies